SE-UP/RSE-UP/_sources/chapters/python_cli.md

 ## Writing Our own Modules

-In both `collate.py` and `wordcount.py` we use the function `load_word_counts.py`. aving the same function in two or more places is a bad idea: if we want to improve it or fix a bug, we have to find and change every single script that contains a copy.
+In both `collate.py` and `wordcount.py` we use the function `load_word_counts.py`.
+Having the same function in two or more places is a bad idea: if we want to improve it or fix a bug, we have to find and change every single script that contains a copy.
 The solution is to put the shared functions in a separate file and load that file as a module.
 This can be done using a `utilities.py` or as shown in our example kept a single occurance of it in `wordcount.py` and importing it with the following statement in `collate.py`:

 ```Python